- Signs and Symptoms of Belly Button Infection

 An Infected smelly belly button may have a pus like discharge coming out of it.
 It could also be characterized by a tender lump under the skin, or redness around the infected part of the body.

 There are many different factors that may cause the belly button infection.
 In newborns it may be lack of proper care of the umbilical stump especially, within the first 15 days when proper care and cleanliness is critical.
 In adults it may be due to piercings which have become very common in recent times.
 It may also be due to poor overall hygiene, especially when it comes to cleaning this particular area of the body.
 Health conditions and allergies can make adults more susceptible to a belly button infections.

-Signs and Symptoms of Smelly Belly Button
+Signs and Symptoms of Belly Button Infection

 - Pain around the belly button